 Club Contact Details

 The Lancashire Heeler is a breed that can go from the field to the show ring.
 Their short, hard, flat coat is dense and waterproof, needing very little grooming.
 A light brushing and occasional bath will keep your Heeler happy and clean.
-Their nails should be trimmed, if needed, with a nail clipper or grinder to avoid overgrowth, splitting and cracking.
-Their ears should be checked regularly to avoid a buildup of wax and debris which can result in an infection.
+The nails should be trimmed, if needed, with a nail clipper or grinder to avoid overgrowth, splitting, and cracking.
+Ears should be checked regularly to avoid a buildup of wax and debris, which can result in infection.
 Teeth should be brushed regularly.

 Intelligent and quick to learn, Lancashire Heelers can have a mind of their own, so training should be kind but firm.
 They are attentive and affectionate to their owners, ready to go whenever they are asked.
 Though sometimes wary of strangers, once they have been introduced, they will happily greet their visitor with licks and kisses.

 The Lancashire Heeler is a generally healthy breed living well into their teens.
 In 2006, primary lens luxation, an inherited eye disease, was found.
 Aggressive action by breeders and research by animal health organizations has reduced the incidence of PLL.
 It is important to ensure that parents and their puppies are eye tested.

 The Lancashire Heeler’s history extends back to the 17th century, but the exact origin of the breed is unknown.
 However, it is generally accepted that a type of Welsh Corgi was utilized to drive stock to market in northern Wales to the Lancashire market.
 What is known is a small black and tan dog known as the butchers’ dog was common in the Ormskirk area of West Lancashire.
 The possible ancestors for this dog include the Corgi and Manchester Terrier.